-There is lack of evidence to recommend specific Conditional lifestyle-related interventions to improve outcomes in poor ovarian responders.
+There is lack of evidence to recommend specific lifestylerelated interventions to improve outcomes in poor ovarian responders.
+Conditional

-5. Ovarian Stimulation Protocols: Does the Ovarian Stimulation Protocol Impact Efficacy or Safety in Poor Responders?
+5. Ovarian Stimulation Protocols Does the Ovarian Stimulation Protocol Impact Efficacy or Safety in Poor Responders?

 5.1.
 Is the GnRH antagonist protocol superior to the GnRH agonist protocol for poor responders?